 Running your program on refresh and destroy

 By default, pulumi refresh and pulumi destroy do not execute your program.
 They operate on stack configuration and the resources already recorded in state.
+Because the program is not run, stack config is also not validated against the project’s config schema.
 The --run-program flag opts in to running your program first, so the operation sees whatever your program computes at runtime — provider credentials, dynamic resources, or updated provider inputs.

 Reach for --run-program whenever the values that refresh or destroy depend on are produced by code rather than persisted in state.
 The two most common situations are dynamic credentials and provider upgrades.